8 day hikes in Mid-Canterbury, New Zealand

 Another track close to the town of Methven, Mt Alford gradually climbs over both private and public land.
 Starting relatively easy through Beech Forest, the route winds through the trees and along a stream before hitting open scrub and climbing more steeply.

 Once out in the open, the track crosses again over private land.
-THere is a gate to climb through before going up a small hill to a picnic area.
-This area is often a bit mucky so I would consider wearing boots.
-THis is also an area where you’ll often find cows and/or sheep happily grazing.
-Sometimes with their young so take care around stock.
+There is a gate to climb through before going up a small hill to a picnic area.
+This area is often muddy so I would recommend wearing boots.
+You’re also likely to find cows and/or sheep potentially grazing with their young so take care as you pass by.

-The climb to the summit manouevers through the tussock and around rocks.
-It can at times be hard to see your next marker pole but it’s easy to know which direction to go in as your ascend.
+The climb to the summit maneuvers through the tussock and around rocks.
+It can hard at times to see your next marker pole but it’s easy to know which direction to go in as you ascend.

-The views from the summit of the surrounding mountain ranges including the Winterslow Range and Pudding Hill Range are beautiful!
+The views from the summit of the surrounding mountain ranges include the Winterslow Range and Pudding Hill Range.
 You can see over to the Canterbury plains and as far as the Pacific Ocean!

-Since this mountain isn’t quite as high it’s a good choice for winter as it usually doesn’t get too much snow and you generally can easily make your way to the top.
-Although there is a higher elevation gain for this track I do find it is one of the easier choices for day hikes in Mid Canterbury.
+Since this mountain isn’t quite as high it’s a good choice for winter as it usually doesn’t get too much snow making it easy to hike through to the top.
+Although there is a higher elevation gain for this track I do find it is one of the ‘easier’ choices for day hikes in Mid Canterbury.

 The track is marked the entire way up and dogs are not permitted.
 You can read more about Mt Alford here.
 Please note the track is closed between September 20 and October 20 for lambing.